Animatted/deaddrop-js/README.md

 *************************************************************************************************************************************************************************
 MAC incoming.
 [Originally due: 3/26/23 Submission date: [TBD]
 *************************************************************************************************************************************************************************
+MAC working in it's most basic form.
+Currently generating and comparing a sha256 hash for each message saved within database.
+More to come.

 Brain not working for code things.
 I'm trying, but it's slow.